rsquaredacademy/olsrr/tests/testthat/_snaps/stepwise-output.md

       + pindex added
       + bcs added

-      No more variables to be added/removed.
+      No more variables to be added or removed.

                                Stepwise Summary